cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

  > (ENV3) (admin) you@yourlaptop $ cms burn raspberry "red,red0[1-4]" --password=myloginpassword --disk=4 --locale=en_US.UTF-8 --timezone="America-Indiana-Indianapolis" --ssid=NETWORK --wifipassword=mywifipassword
 > ```

-NOT TESTED FROM HERE ON.
-IMPROVEMENTS WILL BE LIKELY

 After each card is burned, `cms burn raspberry` will prompt you to swap the SD card to burn the next host.